 “Personally we all encountered a little confusion about the single name title,” said Traugott.

 “People went first to the president, then they went to the car — we wanted to refocus them,” Kaplan added.

-“Lincoln Rhyme: Hunt for the Bone Collector” premieres Friday, January 10 at 8 pm on NBC.
+“Lincoln Rhyme: Hunt for the Bone Collector” airs Fridays at 8/7c on NBC.

 Read original story ‘Lincoln Rhyme: Hunt for the Bone Collector’ Producers on Hunt That Resulted in a Really Long Title At TheWrap